Fire in the Mountain Festival: Campsites open at noon on 1st June and close noon on Monday 6th June. Music starts 7pm 2nd June 2022

 Be A Coach Ambassador: if you can get 10 or more people together from your location, we will send you a cheap (cost price) coach or minibus.
 Take the stress out of the journey... enjoy the view, start the party early, let someone else do the driving!
 We are teaming up with a festival coach supplier to organise our travel...
 Contact Us.

 We've halved the price of the shuttle from Aberystwyth Train Station to site (subsidised from parking charges).
 Time table will appear here soon, but should meet every train.

 We are not running the organised cycle rides this year, but still recommend the beautiful (and flat!) ride along the cycle paths by the Ystwyth River from Aberystwyth to the festival site.
 You can still dump your bags on the shuttle and cycle the 10 miles to the festival

 There are two camping areas: in the main field close to the canvas courtyard and Adventure Camping (short walk from main gate).
-The camping field opens to the public at noon on Thursday 31st May, and closes to the public on Monday 4th June at noon.

 ALL FOOD IS SERVED ON REUSABLE METAL PLATES AND TIN CUPS!!!!